Minimal Ingredients for Reward Assignment from Expert Demonstrations: Preliminary

-The Optimal Transport Reward (OTR) heuristic first applies an optimal transport formulation to assign rewards to all trajectories in \( D \), and subsequently uses an offline reinforcement learning algorithm to derive a high-performing policy \citep{ot_reward}.
-For concreteness, we assume that \( D \) contains a single expert trajectory, denoted by \( \tau^e = (s_1^e, a_1^e, \dots, s_{T_e}^e, a_{T_e}^e) \), where \( T_e \) is the length of the expert trajectory.
-Let \( \tau = (s_1, a_1, \dots, s_T, a_T) \) denote a non-expert trajectory in \( D \).
-Let \( c(s_i, s_j^e) \) represent the transport cost (or dissimilarity) between a state \( s_i \) in the non-expert trajectory and a state \( s_j^e \) in the expert trajectory.
-This cost may be computed, for instance, as the Euclidean or cosine distance between the two states.
-The OTR algorithm computes a minimal-cost coupling between the non-expert and expert trajectories by solving the following Wasserstein distance objective:
+A representative instantiation along the first design axis computes $w_{ij}$ using entropy-regularized OT \citep{cuturi2013sinkhorn}.
+The algorithm computes a minimal-cost coupling between the non-expert and expert trajectories by optimizing the following Wasserstein distance objective:

-where \( \mu \) is the coupling matrix that specifies the transport of probability mass between the two trajectories.
+where \( \mu \) is a coupling matrix that specifies the transport of probability mass between two trajectories; $\langle \cdot, \cdot\rangle_F$ is the Frobenius inner product; $\mathcal{H}$ is the entropy; and $\varepsilon$ controls the regularization strength.
 Let \( \mu^* \) denote the optimal transport plan that minimizes the above objective.
-The OTR algorithm then defines the reward for each state \( s_i \) in the non-expert trajectory as

-Once rewards for all states in \( D \) are assigned in this manner, an offline deep reinforcement learning algorithm is applied to learn the final policy.
+The OT reward \citep{ot_reward} then sets $w_{ij} = \mu_{ij}^*$ in \Eqref{eq:alignment_reward} to assign proximity-based rewards to unlabeled trajectories.